hsjoihs/AMS/README.md

 Owen Turing Machine Simulator exporter information:
 Machines can be exported to the Owen TMS via [ File -> Export OwenTMS ... ].
-The Turing Machine is constructed in the following manor:
+The Turing Machine is constructed in the following manner:

 1. Moves the head to the "0" directly following the desired block.
 2. Performs the desired action: